argonne-lcf/ai-science-training-series/03_dataPipelines/README.md

 [THIS NOTEBOOK](00_tensorflowDatasetAPI/inspect_pipeline.ipynb) is a good way to first inspect the dataset.

+[THIS REPO](https://github.com/jtchilders/tensorflow_skeleton) contains a full example of training ResNet on the ImageNet dataset.

 # ImageNet Dataset

 This example uses the ImageNet dataset to build training batches.